-Just wandering through the old town of Rovinj is a journey in itself.
-The numerous winding streets will eventually lead you to the Cathedral of St, Euphemia, as long as you are heading uphill.
-A brief stop at any of dozens of galleries will offer you both a cultural and spiritual awaking of the senses, while a stunning panoramic view awaits at the top.
-From here you will be able to see Rovinj’s 13-island archipelago that begs to be explored, engulfed by the deep blue colors of the Adriatic and the green expanses of pine forests that line the coast.
+At the epicentre of this charming Venetian medieval fortification stands an architecturally stunning Roman cathedral, which dominates this tiny Adriatic Sea peninsula.
+The numerous winding streets will eventually lead you to the Cathedral of St. Euphemia, as long as you are heading uphill.
+A brief stop at any one of the dozens of galleries will offer you a cultural and spiritual awakening of the senses, while a stunning panoramic view awaits at the top.
+The cathedral’s tower, a replica of the St. Marco Basilica tower in Venice, boasts a gorgeous 18th century copper statue of Saint Euphemia, the patron Saint of Rovinj.
+Her daily rotations forecast the weather and thus suggest to the villagers the course of their daily activities.
+From here you will be able to see Rovinj’s 13-island archipelago, engulfed by the deep blue of the Adriatic and the numerous pine forests that line the coast.

 Rovinj was reputed to have been inspirational to Jules Verne and how can we argue, it is truly a beautiful and captivating place.
 Today, it offers the atmosphere of a resort that has been enchanting visitors for hundreds of years with the quality of its accommodation, dining and shopping.

 As soon as you immerse yourself in the natural beauty and activities offered by Rovinj and Istria, you will fall in love with the region.
-It's unique combination of fine wines, fresh fish, fragrant olive oil and truffles on one side, and the richness of natural and cultural discoveries on the other, will prove irresistible.
+Its unique combination of fine wines, fresh fish, fragrant olive oil and truffles on one side, and the richness of natural and cultural discoveries on the other, will prove irresistible.

-J Veilands, June, 2015
+J Veilands, Australia, June, 2015